panzerdp/dmitripavlutin.com/content/posts/094-dependencies/index.md

 The benefits of correctly designing the injection of volatile dependencies:

-* *Loose coupling.* The component `Page` doesn't depend on all possible implementations or changes of dependencies
+* *Loose coupling.* The component `Page` doesn't depend on all possible implementations
+* *No implementation details*.
+The component doesn't care whether it runs on client or server-side
 * *Dependency upon stable abstraction.* The component depends only on an abstract interface `Cookie`
-* *Easy testing.* Because the component knows only about the interface, you can easily test such a component.
+* *Easy testing.* Because the component knows only about the interface, you can easily test such a component

 ### 2.3 Be aware of added complexity